zooba/PTVS-wiki/Python-Environments.md

 Once an environment is displayed in Solution Explorer, it can be expanded to display the installed packages.
 These packages are not part of the Python standard library but can be imported and used in your code when the environment is active.

-New packages can be installed by right-clicking the environment entry ('Python 2.7' in the image below) and selecting 'Install Python Package'.
+As well as using the Python Environments window, new packages can be installed by right-clicking the environment entry ('Python 2.7' in the image below) and selecting 'Install Python Package'.
 Packages are downloaded from the Python Package Index (PyPI) by specifying the name of the package - visit [https://pypi.python.org/pypi](https://pypi.python.org/pypi) to search available packages.
 Once installed, a package can be uninstalled by right-clicking it and selecting 'Remove'.
 Success or failure is shown in the status bar and the output window, along with the full output from the package manager used to do the installation.